leowebguy/leowebguy/readme.md

-# I'm a <ins>senior web engineer</ins> and a <ins>craft cms expert</ins> with 14+ yrs of experience working with clients ranging from small businesses to large corporations.
+# Web engineer, Craft CMS expert with 14+ yrs of experience working with clients ranging from small businesses to large corporations

 &nbsp;